“For where two or three are gathered in my name, there am I with them.” Matthew 18:20

-How Matthew 18:19-20 Is Misused
+How Matthew 18:20 Is Commonly Misused

-Often, it’s not just Matthew 18:20 that’s abused, but also the verse that comes before it.
+Really it’s not just Matthew 18:20 that gets abused, but also Matthew 18:19.

 In full it says: “Again, truly I tell you that if two of you on earth agree about anything they ask for, it will be done for them by my Father in heaven.
 For where two or three gather in my name, there am I with them.”
 Matthew 18:19-20

-1. To Say That When Two Are In Agreement Whatever They Ask Will Be Done
+1. To Say That When Two Are In Agreement, Whatever They Ask Will Be Done

-God listens to our prayers whether we are alone or with others.
-Being with others doesn’t increase the chance that He will hear and respond to our prayers.
+God listens to our prayers whether we are alone or not.
+Being with others doesn’t increase the likelihood of God hearing and responding to our prayers.

-2. To Say That When Two Or More Are Gathered God Is With Them
+2. To Say That When Two Or More Are Gathered, God Is With Them

-The Context (Matthew 18:20 Meaning)
+The Context Of Matthew 18:20

-One of the simplest and most important things we should do when reading the Bible is to look at the context.
+One of the simplest and most important things we should do when reading the Bible is to look at it in its original context.
 Read the verses before and after.